elifitch/whirlwind-tour-of-web-performance/lazy-loading/script.md

 [lazyload.js]
 First thing we'll need to do is get our images and assign them to a variable.
 [[`const targets = document.querySelectorAll('img[data-src]');`]]
 Next we'll make a function to take the an element's data-src attribute and create a source attribute for it.
+This function would also be the place to add a class to an image to animate or fade it into view, or perform other onload tasks.
 ```
 function lazyloadImg(el) {
   el.src = el.getAttribute('data-src');